Adoption Services for

 Families Wanting to Adopt in Florida

 Are you considering adopting a newborn, toddler, or child up to the age of 6 in Florida?
-As one of the nationwide leaders in modern, open adoption, Lifetime Adoption can make your adoption dreams come true.
-For over three decades, our adoption coordinators have been matching birth mothers with hopeful adoptive families.
-We are dedicated to caring for our birth mothers and to creating strong and happy matches between them and the adoptive family of their choice.
+As one of the leaders in modern, open adoption, Lifetime Adoption can make your adoption dreams come true.
+Further, our adoption coordinators have been matching birth mothers with hopeful adoptive families for over three decades.
+We are dedicated to caring for our birth mothers as well as creating strong and happy matches between them and the adoptive family of their choice.

 Starting the Adoption Process

-So, how do you get started?
+As a result of learning about Lifetime, you might wonder how to get started.
 Your first step is to fill out our short online application.
-To apply is free, and filling out the form does not obligate you in any way.
-Once pre-approved, your adoption coordinator will walk you through the entire adoption process.
-This will include guiding you on the creation of a profile for birth mothers to view, setting up your home study, and giving you access to the education, blogs, and resources on our membership site.
+Not only is it free to apply, but also filling out the form does not obligate you in any way.
+If you are pre-approved, then an adoption coordinator will walk you through the entire adoption process.
+For this purpose, our professionals will guide you on the creation of a profile for birth mothers to view, assist in setting up your home study, and grant you access to the education, blogs, and resources on our membership site.